coreybutler/site-tm/pages/Move Better.md

 ####__*3 ONLINE ONE-ON-ONE SESSIONS: $90 per person ($30 per session)__####
 ####__*1 ONLINE ONE-ON-ONE SESSION: $40__####

-__**Note: For those who wish to train online, please indicate whether you have access to any of the following equipment: foam roller, tennis or lacrosse ball, theraband, the stick, stability ball, medicine ball (weight?), dumbbell (weight?), kettlebell (weight?).
-This equipment is not required.*__
+__**Note: For those who wish to train online, please indicate whether you have access to any of the following equipment: foam roller, tennis or lacrosse ball, theraband, the stick, stability ball, medicine ball (weight?), dumbbell (weight?), kettlebell (weight?).  <u>This equipment is not required.</u>*__

 __**Note: For those who wish to train on-site and do not have a group formed, please indicate your preferred time and location and I will help you form a group*__